alexch/codelikethis/public/lessons/client_side_coding/media.md

 A better way to embed a (relatively) large video file would be to use an `<iframe>` element.  iframes open a window in your page to another site.

-This means that you can host your video on adedicated video platform (like YouTube) and then just reference that location in your iframe.
+This means that you can host your video on a dedicated video platform (like YouTube) and then just reference that location in your iframe.
 This will prevent a video from slowing down your page's loading however the video may not be available immediately when the page loads.

-You will also need to make sure that you have the proper permissions to access your chosen vide hosting platform, and if the url path to that video changes it will break your iframe.
+You will also need to make sure that you have the proper permissions to access your chosen video hosting platform, and if the url path to that video changes it will break your iframe.

 # Lab: Embedding an iFrame